 Easy2Boot and UEFI-booting

-To boot UEFI payloads from an Easy2Boot USB drive, we must use .imgPTN partition image files.
+To boot UEFI payloads from an Easy2Boot USB drive, we can use .imgPTN23 partition image files instead of ISO files.

 When you 'switch' to the new partition image file, the contents of the E2B partition (an PEStartup) are no longer accessible.